anonUnderground/onchain_bridge_data_service/README.md

 # onchain_bridge_data_service

 A framework to deploy smart contracts and subscribe to events for automated response from 3rd party systems.
+This application also automates writing back data to the smart contract when a request is heard.

 ## Step-By-Step guide to deploy smart contract on EVM blockchain and configure automation node